-If you are one of those silver-lining investors, consult your calendar before you start pouring money into the stock market.
+The stock market reached record highs this year, and many believe the bull has more room to roam.
+But if you’re ready to jump back into stocks, consult your calendar before you start pouring more money into the market.
 Buying mutual funds between now and the end of the year could trigger an unnecessary tax bill.

 Sometime in December, many funds pay out dividends and capital gains that have built up during the year, and the payout goes to investors who own shares on what's known as the ex-dividend date.
 It might sound like a savvy move to buy just before that day so you get a whole year's worth of income.
 That's not how it works, though.